 Paul Proudfoot, Director

-- enter into a power purchase agreement of 7 years or more; all costing $500.0 million or more with costs allocated to Michigan retail customers.
+- Enter into a power purchase agreement (PPA); all projects or PPA’s costing $100.0 million or more with costs allocated to Michigan retail customers.

-If need is demonstrated by the utility, an order granting a Certificate of Need is issued within 270 days of the application’s filing date.
-The utility is then allowed to recover its expenditures through the Power Supply Cost Recovery (PSCR) process.
+Need is demonstrated by the utility through development of an Integrated Resource Plan (IRP) included in their application.
+A Commission Order granting or denying a Certificate of Necessity is issued within 270 days of the application’s filing date.
+The utility is then allowed to recover its capital expenditures through the regulatory rate recovery process.
 The utility must file an annual status report, (or more frequent reports at the discretion of the MPSC), including cost and schedule information for the approved project.

 - Renewable Energy Section: The Renewable Energy Section carries out the Commission’s administrative activities related to the renewable energy standard, net metering & distributed generation programs and voluntary green pricing programs.

 - The renewable energy standard requires Michigan electric providers to achieve a retail supply portfolio that increases from 10% in 2015 to 15% in 2021.
 There is an interim compliance requirement of 12.5% in 2019 and 2020.
 The Commission issued an order on March 28, 2017 in Case No. U-18525 et al, providing filing dates for each electric provider to file a renewable energy plan describing how the new renewable energy standard will be achieved.